 "It’s a little embarrassing when you can’t get a signal at the Red Lion Inn," he said.
 "It’s a safety issue and an inconvenience."

 French, 64, also of Church Street, said that "we’ve got some sacred cows. .. people and organizations the town seems to cater to ... and we’ve got to do better.
 We’ve got to watch the money.
-I see some
+I see some things that don’t make sense and I’d like to at least have a voice to correct those things."

 A retired general contractor and former Navy Seabee, French, a town native with roots going back 300 years, declared: "I know what Stockbridge used to be.
 We used to have a town, now we’ve just got a place.
 There are no businesses here to serve the locals.
 All people look at is the tourist trade.
 They should look at it as the gravy, and the locals as the bread-and-butter."